Home lift: Screw-nut driven home lifts

 Screw-nut driven home lifts are designed around the concept of a motor that rotates a nut, which turns the screw thus moves the lift up and down.
-It’s known to be reliable, safe and space efficient, and requires less maintenance than hydraulic or belt driven elevators. most commonly used up to 6 floors.
+It's known to be reliable, safe and space efficient, and requires less maintenance than hydraulic or belt driven elevators.
+Most commonly used up to 6 floors.

 Design and customizability

-Home lifts, pre-installed or retro fitted usually comes with some design options, this is so the owner can make it fit their house.
-Color and size are the most common choices such as white, grey and black.
-However, Some lift producers such as Swift Home Lifts and others go beyond this and provide options for the artwall (backwall) carpet colors and patterns, And this gives the customer variety of options of options to consider and to match each homes interior design.
+Home lifts, pre-installed or retro fitted, usually comes with some design options, this is so the owner can make it fit their house.
+Colour and size are the most common choices such as white, grey and black.
+However, some lift producers go beyond this and provide options for the artwall (backwall) carpet colours and patterns, giving the customer variety of options to consider and to match each homes interior design.